cloudwheels/Zilliqa-JS-Starter-Basic/README.md

 Each network transaction may take some minutes to complete and verify.

-You can view transactions on the Zilliqa explorer [Viewblock](https://viewblock.io) (remember to select 'testnet' transactions'
+You can view transactions on the Zilliqa explorer [Viewblock](https://viewblock.io) (remember to select 'testnet' transactions)